Jacqui Brown is a Senior HR Advisor here at Goodwille, who is working on supporting and growing our HR department. For the past six years

 • Don’t answer your phone/handle your phone during the interview.
 Pop it safely in your bag or pocket (on silent)!

 • Don’t bad mouth your past colleagues/Company

 • Don’t omit to listen to the question – make sure you are answering the correct question!

 8) Finally, Rock or Pop?

-The HR department at Goodwille can act as a fully outsourced HR function, making sure you are up-to-date with best practice HR.
+Goodwille can provide your business with a fully outsourced HR function to make sure you are up-to-date with best practice HR in the UK.
 Our knowledge and experience, particularly in helping overseas companies understand the complications of UK employment law, has been crucial to businesses setting up here.
 Read more about our HR service offering here.